 If a student does not have experience of formal postgraduate study, they may be eligible for a studentship only if they can demonstrate evidence of sustained experience beyond undergraduate degree level that is specifically relevant to their proposed research topic, and could be considered equivalent to Master’s study.

 The DTP must receive evidence as to how the training and development the student has received is equivalent to that obtained through a Master’s course and, therefore, prepares them to continue to doctoral study.

 Other eligibility criteria

-Students in full-time employment are not eligible for a stipend of any kind from the Research Councils.
+Students in full-time employment are not eligible for a stipend of any kind from UKRI.
 If a student is employed full-time, they are considered to have the necessary financial support in place to undertake their studies.

 A student in part-time employment may be eligible for a part-time award.
 Part-time awards should not be less than 50% of full time.
 Students who have already commenced doctoral study are eligible to apply for AHRC funding, provided that, at the start of the AHRC award, they will have at least 50% of their period of study remaining (excluding the ‘writing up’ period).

-Residency eligibiltiy criteria also applies.
-For more information and full eligibiliy criteria please visit the SWW DTP website.
+Residency eligibility criteria also apply and international applicants should ensure that they have clarified any visa requirements prior to application.
+For more information and full eligibility criteria please visit the SWW DTP website.

 Please note that by making an application to the SWW2 you are applying for a studentship only.
 You will still need to make a separate application to your choice of home institution for your place.
 You do not need to wait for the outcome of your SWW DTP application before applying to your home institution, but can complete the application processes concurrently.
 If awarded a studentship, you must ensure that you have a confirmed place at your choice of home institution by the start of the award.